Ashley-P/mytui/Documentation.md

 #### Description

-    tui_frame() creates a tFrame struct and returns a pointer to it.
-The frame is used to contain all other widgets.
+    tui_frame creates an sWidget struct with the internal type of FRAME and returns a pointer to it.

-    tui_button() creates a tButton struct and returns a pointer to it.
-It also creates a widget struct and assigns the parent argument to it.
+    tui_button creates an sWidget struct with the internal type of BUTTON and returns a pointer to it.

     calculate_min_size calculates the minimum size for each widget.
 It returns a sMinSize struct so it can be used recursively if the case is FRAME.